Archerfield Airport: World War II

 The main USAAF flying unit permanently assigned to Archerfield was the Air Transport Command 21st Troop Carrier Squadron from April 1942 to August 1944.
-Various USAAF bombers and fighters of various types transited the airport, however, thougout the war.
+Various USAAF bombers and fighters of various types transited the airport, however, throughout the war.

 Postwar years

 After World War II, Ansett ANA and Trans Australia Airlines moved their operations to Eagle Farm Airport.
 The improvements to Archerfield allowed it to assume its role of secondary and civil aviation airport.

 In 1998, the airport was leased by the Federal Airports Corporation to the Archerfield Airport Corporation.
 Today, Archerfield is used mainly for civil aviation.
-It is home to the Department of Emergency Services rescue helicopter flights, No. 219 Squadron of the Australian Air Force Cadets and still in their original hangar, the Royal Queensland Aero Club.
+It is home to the Queensland Government Air (QGAir) Rescue helicopter flights, Queensland Police Service POLAIR flights, No. 219 Squadron of the Australian Air Force Cadets and still in their original hangar, the Royal Queensland Aero Club.